 However, every form of siding will require some maintenance and cleaning.
-Here are three causes of dirty siding and what you can do about them.

 As surprising as it may be, manufactured stone veneer is actually more durable than natural stone.
 Due to the porosity and variations that stone can have, it can easily chip or break, but stone veneer is less likely to experience these issues.
 Because of its dense makeup, it can withstand severe impacts and contains fewer surface weak points.

-Natural stone’s porous nature, which makes it more difficult to maintain, can also causes weaknesses in the stone itself.
+Natural stone’s porous nature, which makes it more difficult to maintain, can also cause weaknesses in the stone itself.
 As the stone absorbs liquids and those liquids expand and contract by freezing and thawing, it can cause cracks or weaken the natural stone.

 The use of natural stone can often be surrounded by controversy.
 Natural stone is a limited resource, and to attain the look, stone is quarried from the earth to be placed on a home.
 As homes change owners, styles often change, and stone can be torn down and replaced.
 Veneer eliminates this issue.
 The quarry process can also cause chemicals or toxins to drain into underground water.
-The cement making process of veneer reduces these issues.
+The cement-making process of veneer reduces these issues.

 Uses for Stone Veneer